Skip to content

 };

-// Heartbeat configuration (opt-in, not initialized by default)
+// Heartbeat configuration (opt-in — NOT initialized by default)

 heartbeat?: {

-intervalMs?: number; // Default: 30000
+intervalMs?: number; // Default: 30000 (milliseconds between heartbeats)

-timeoutMs?: number; // Default: 5000
+timeoutMs?: number; // Default: 5000 (milliseconds to wait for heartbeat response)

 onStaleConnection?: (clientId: string, ws: ServerWebSocket<TData>) => void;